Frame rate: Modern video standards

-Film, at its native 24 FPS rate could not be displayed without the necessary pulldown process, often leading to "judder": To convert 24 frames per second into 60 frames per second, every odd frame is repeated, playing twice, while every even frame is tripled.
+At its native 24 FPS rate, film could not be displayed on 60 FPS video without the necessary pulldown process, often leading to judder: to convert 24 frames per second into 60 frames per second, every odd frame is repeated, playing twice, while every even frame is tripled.
 This creates uneven motion, appearing stroboscopic.
 Other conversions have similar uneven frame doubling.
 Newer video standards support 120, 240, or 300 frames per second, so frames can be evenly sampled for standard frame rates such as 24, 48 and 60 FPS film or 25, 30, 50 or 60 FPS video.
 Of course these higher frame rates may also be displayed at their native rates.

+Electronic camera specifications

-Frame rate in electronic camera specifications may refer to the maximal possible rate, where, in practice, other settings (such as exposure time) may reduce the frequency to a lower number.
+In electronic camera specifications, frame rate refers to the maximum possible rate frames that can be captured (e.g. if the exposure time were set to near-zero), but in practice, other settings (such as exposure time) may reduce the actual frequency to a lower number than the specification frame rate.